-- If the nature of an allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days. - If a disciplinary hearing is required and can be held without further investigation, this should be held within 15 working days.
+- Any cases where it is immediately clear that the allegation is unsubstantiated or malicious, should be resolved within 1 week. - If the nature of an allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days. - If a disciplinary hearing is required and can be held without further investigation, this should be held within 15 working days.

-However, these are objectives only and where they are not met, we will endeavour to take the required action as soon as possible thereafter.
+However, these are objectives only and where they are not met, we will endeavor to take the required action as soon as possible thereafter.